solana-foundation/solana-improvement-documents/proposals/0016-simd-application-fees.md

 successful.
 If the transaction fails then we withdraw `per-transaction base fees + prioritization fees + sum of application fees on all accounts` from the payer.
-We return the overpaid amount in case the transaction was sucessful or unsuccessful.
+We return the overpaid amount in case the transaction was successful or unsuccessful.
-We also transfer the application fees to the repective accounts in this stage.
+We also transfer the application fees to the respective accounts at this stage.

 ## Impact

 If the dapps want to rebate application fees they have to implement very carefully the logic of rebate.
-They should be very meticoulous before calling rebate so that a malicious user could not use this feature to bypass application fees.
-Dapp developer also have to implement additional instruction to collect these fees using lamport transfers.
+They should be very meticulous before calling rebate so that a malicious user could not use this feature to bypass application fees.
+Dapp developers also have to implement additional instruction to collect these fees using lamport transfers.

 DApp developers have to consider the following way to bypass application fees is possible: